Paid Media for Ecommerce: Which Platforms Work and When to Use Them

 The Decision Framework: Four Variables That Determine Channel Fit

-Four variables determine which paid media channels fit your store, and you need to score yourself on all four before spending a dollar on any new platform.
+Four variables determine which paid media for ecommerce platforms fit your store, and you need to score yourself on all four before spending a dollar on any new platform.

 Variable 1: Average Order Value